-This ninth edition of the EF EPI is based on test data from more than 2,300,000 test takers around the world who took the EF Standard English Test (EF SET) or one of our English placement tests in 2018.
+This edition of the EF EPI is based on test data from more than 2,200,000 test takers around the world who took the EF Standard English Test (EF SET) or one of our English placement tests in 2019.

-EF EPI 2019 scores have been found to correlate strongly with TOEFL iBT 2017 scores (r=0.80) and IELTS Academic Test 2017 scores (r=0.74).
+EF EPI 2020 scores have been found to correlate strongly with TOEFL iBT 2018 scores (r=0.79) and IELTS Academic Test 2018 scores (r=0.68).
 These correlations show that, while these tests have different designs and test taker profiles, they reveal similar trends in national English proficiency.

 Although the sample of test takers for the EF EPI is biased toward respondents who are interested in pursuing language study and younger adults, the sample is balanced between male and female respondents and represents adult language learners from a broad range of ages.

 Only cities, regions, and countries with a minimum of 400 test takers were included in the Index, but in most cases the number of test takers was far greater.
-Senegal, Lebanon, and Slovenia were included in the previous edition of the EF EPI but did not have enough test takers to be included in this edition.
+The Maldives and Libya were included in the previous edition of the EF EPI but did not have enough test takers to be included in this edition.

 The test-taking population represented in this Index is self-selected and not guaranteed to be representative.
 Only those who want to learn English or are curious about their English skills will participate in one of these tests.
 This could skew scores lower or higher than those of the general population.
 However, there is no incentive for test takers to inflate their scores artificially on these low-stakes tests by cheating, as the results are purely for personal use.